EstherPhebe/estherphebe.github.io/content/about.md

 author = "Esther-Phebe Temenu"
 +++

-Written in carbon, Esther-Phebe is a sure fire software engineer and more.
-Esther-Phebe writes HTML, CSS, Javascript and can do a lot and plenty of UI/UX work with Figma and a ton of software suites and tools.
+Esther-Phebe is an **amazing** software engineer (I'm emphasizing amazing because imposter syndrome has me in a chokehold and has refused to let up).

+Esther-Phebe writes HTML, CSS, Javascript and VueJS.
+I also design Interfaces.

 Esther-Phebe makes use of a variety of tools including:

 * Visual Studio Code
+* Github
 * Figma
-* Blah blah blah
+* This is an ever growing list